meta-erlang/meta-erlang.github.io/blog/2025-01-26/index.md

   ```

   The device will update and reboot.
 When QEMU instance is back, start
-  nerves_hub_link again and check the expected version in Nerves Cloud web
+  nerves_hub_link again and check the expected version in NervesCloud web
   interface:

   :::note